 By introducing an assessment day for entry onto its BPC in 2015, ULaw has upped the standard of its students to the extent that over half of full-timers are completing the course with offers of pupillage.
 That might not sound huge to the uninitiated, but in the cut throat world of barrister training — where approximately 1,500 bar graduates battle for around 400 pupillages each year — these are good numbers.

-The atmosphere on the Bloomsbury bar course, which is ULaw’s largest BPTC, is very much set by that assessment day sift.
-If you get in and manage to raise the £18,750 course fees, you’ll find yourself rubbing shoulders with serious candidates whose decent track records have already landed them Inns of Court scholarships.
+The atmosphere on the Bloomsbury bar course, which is ULaw’s largest BPC, is very much set by that assessment day sift.
+If you get in, you’ll find yourself rubbing shoulders with serious candidates whose decent track records have already landed them Inns of Court scholarships.
 The presence of a decent proportion of high achievers in classes means tutors can pitch their instructions quite high.
-One recent Bloombsbury BPTC graduate reports: “Excellent tutors who gave brutal feedback that meant each time was I was better than the last.”
+One recent Bloomsbury BPC graduate reports: “Excellent tutors who gave brutal feedback that meant each time was I was better than the last.”
 Another adds: “Our class was of a good standard and therefore sessions were useful.”

 The pro bono also comes recommended, with students encouraged to get as much practical experience as possible.
 Alongside collaborations with the likes of the Free Representation Unit, the “well-resourced” clinic offers a number of opportunities to get involved in quirkier projects like teaching debating in prisons.

-A lively social scene rounds off what, as far as the BPTC goes, is one of the better experiences.
-One 2016-17 BPTCer fondly recalls “getting pissed in the College Arms on a Friday afternoon”.
-But be warned: while such japes are “good fun”, “the BPTC is a lot of hard work” so don’t expect to enjoy yourself too much if you want to secure a good grade and bag that pupillage.
+A lively social scene rounds off what, as far as the BPC goes, is one of the better experiences.
+One 2016-17 student fondly recalls “getting pissed in the College Arms on a Friday afternoon”.
+But be warned: while such japes are “good fun”, “the BPC is a lot of hard work” so don’t expect to enjoy yourself too much if you want to secure a good grade and bag that pupillage.